pennycoders/teleport/docs/4.4/api-reference.md

 # Teleport API Reference

-Teleport is currently working on documenting our API.

-!!! warning

-        We are currently working on this project.
-If you have an API suggestion, [please complete our survey](https://docs.google.com/forms/d/1HPQu5Asg3lR0cu5crnLDhlvovGpFVIIbDMRvqclPhQg/edit).

 # gRPC APIs

 In most cases, you can interact with teleport using our cli tools, [tsh](cli-docs.md#tsh) and [tctl](cli-docs.md#tctl).
 However, there are some scenarios where you may need to interact with teleport programmatically.
 For this purpose, the same gRPC auth API that `tctl` and `tsh` use is available for direct usage.